-There is no other way of seeing so much and, at the same time, feeling you are one with the landscape and towns you are immersed in.
-Walking, cycling or horseback are too slow to cover much ground, in a car you are sealed in from the texture of the surroundings, and in a ‘plane, you obviously get a distanced viewpoint while passing over everything too quickly.
+There is no other way of seeing so much.
+At the same time, feeling you are one with the landscape and towns you are immersed in.
+Walking, cycling or horseback are too slow to cover much ground.
+In a car you are sealed in from the texture of the surroundings.
+And in a ‘plane, you obviously get a distanced viewpoint while passing over everything too quickly.

-The very act of riding a motorbike itself leads to the production of extra amounts of adrenaline, dopamine, and serotonin which results in heightened awareness and a pleasant sense of well-being.
+The very act of riding a motorbike itself leads to the production of extra amounts of adrenaline, dopamine, and serotonin.
+This results in heightened awareness and a pleasant sense of well-being.

 However, the term “Adventure Riders” is a label as over-loaded with extra baggage; as indeed are many adventure ‘bikes; some people squirm at it while others are only too happy to rejoice in it.
-Many years ago, adventure riders didn’t exist—not because people didn’t have adventures on their ‘bikes, but because the concept of Adventure Bikes hadn’t been thought of by a clever marketing agency.
+Many years ago, adventure riders didn’t exist—not because people didn’t have adventures on their ‘bikes.
+This is because the concept of Adventure Bikes hadn’t been thought of by a clever marketing agency.

-Before the factories started to churn out purpose-built ‘Adventure’ ‘bikes people usually took their own road-going machine and modified it based on where they intended travelling to and their past experience.
-This obviously required a significant amount of knowledge and skill, as well as the time to modify the ‘bike and to ride the long distance to your destination.
-It also meant you needed a fair amount of financial independence due to the length of time you would be away and, therefore not working, together with the high cost of the trip.
+Before the factories started to churn out purpose-built ‘Adventure’ ‘bikes people usually took their own road-going machine.
+Modified it based on where they intended travelling to and their past experience.
+This obviously required a significant amount of knowledge and skill.
+As well as the time to modify the ‘bike and to ride the long distance to your destination.
+It also meant you needed a fair amount of financial independence due to the length of time you would be away.
+Therefore not working, together with the high cost of the trip.
 Consequently, those who possessed all four requisites tended to be relatively few and far between.

 Blame BMW, Charlie, and Ewan

 All this was to change in the mid 1980s when BMW introduced the concept of the on road/off road dual sport motorbike, the G.S.
-At first interest was limited to those brave souls who already had some experience of “looking for adventure” but, just after the millennium, Charlie Boorman and Ewan MacGregor stunned the ‘biking world with their “Long Way Round” T.V. series which saw them circumnavigate the globe on a pair of BMW GS ‘bikes.
+At first interest was limited to those brave souls who already had some experience of “looking for adventure”.
+However, just after the millennium, Charlie Boorman and Ewan MacGregor stunned the ‘biking world with their “Long Way Round” T.V. series.
+This saw them circumnavigate the globe on a pair of BMW GS ‘bikes.

-If you’ve never done this sort of thing before and are worried about doing it on your own, find a company who are experts in organising tours for both novice adventurers and, for more experienced riders, a good legal, licensed tour company will tailor your trip for the exact level of riding challenge you desire.
+If you’ve never done this sort of thing before and are worried about doing it on your own, find a company who are experts in organising tours for both novice adventurers.
+For more experienced riders, a good legal, licensed tour company will tailor your trip for the exact level of riding challenge you desire.